Real Non-Commutative Convexity I: Bipolar Theorem

-The following, extracted from the last proof, may be viewed as an `improvement' on part of \cite[Corollary 3.2]{BR}.
-The proof we gave for that though is essentially the same as our proof above.
+The following consequence, extracted from the last proof, may be viewed as an `improvement' on part of \cite[Corollary 3.2]{BR}.
+The main idea in the proof we gave for that though in \cite[Corollary 3.2]{BR} is essentially the same as our proof above.

 \begin{cor} Let $V$ be a real operator system, and $v \in V$.
 If $\Phi(v) \geq 0$ (resp.\ $\| \Phi(v) \| \leq 1$) for all ucp $\Phi : V \to M_2(\bR)$ then $v \geq 0$ (resp.\ $\| v \| \leq 2$). \end{cor}